Who Do You Think You Are? (American TV series)

 Who Do You Think You Are? is an American genealogy documentary series that is an adaptation of the British series of the same name that airs on the BBC.
 In each episode, a celebrity participant researches their family history.
 The participant often travels to locations both domestically and internationally to research family stories.

-The series is a partnership between Shed Media, NBC Entertainment and Ancestry.com with executive producers including Alex Graham, Pam Healey, Lisa Kudrow, Dan Bucatinsky, Stephanie Schwam and Al Edgington.
+The series is a partnership between Shed Media and Ancestry.com, with executive producers including Alex Graham, Pam Healey, Lisa Kudrow, Dan Bucatinsky, Stephanie Schwam and Al Edgington.

-The show premiered on March 5, 2010, on NBC, where it ran for three seasons before being cancelled in 2012.
-It was then picked up by TLC, where it aired for seven additional seasons.
-The series was renewed for a tenth season, which premiered on December 3, 2018, and featured Mandy Moore, Regina King, Josh Duhamel and Matthew Morrison.

-On May 6, 2019, it was announced that the series would return to NBC.
-The show premiered on July 10, 2022, and the season featured guests including Allison Janney, Zachary Levi, Nick Offerman and Bradley Whitford.
-On October 10, 2022, it was reported that NBC shelved the series indefinitely.

 Production

 In early 2009, it was announced that NBC had ordered an American adaptation of the British series Who Do You Think You Are?.
 It was reported that Lisa Kudrow was set to executive produce the series as well as participate in one of the first-season episodes.
 The show premiered on NBC on March 5, 2010, as one of the replacement shows for The Jay Leno Show at the ten o'clock hour.

 NBC renewed the series for two subsequent seasons before cancelling it in 2012.
 The series was then picked up by TLC, where it aired for six additional seasons.
 On August 25, 2017, TLC renewed the series for a tenth season.

+On May 6, 2019, it was announced that the series would return to NBC.
+The eleventh season premiered on July 10, 2022.
+On October 10, 2022, it was reported that NBC shelved the series indefinitely.